4d/docs/website/translated_docs/es/settings/database.md

     -   This option can also have an influence on the behavior of the commands in the [Objects (Forms)](https://doc.4d.com/4Dv19/4D/19/Objects-Forms.201-5391558.en.html) theme that accept the wildcard character ("@") in the object parameter.
     -   For security reasons, only the Administrator or Designer of the database can modify this parameter.

 -   **Current data language:** Used to configure the language used for character string processing and comparison.
 The language choice has a direct influence on the sorting and searching of text, as well as the character case, but it has no effect on the translation of texts or on the date, time or currency formats, which remain in the system language.
-By default, 4D uses the system language.
+Por defecto, 4D utiliza el lenguaje del sistema.

     A 4D project can thus operate in a language different from that of the system.
 When a project is opened, the 4D engine detects the language used by the data file and provides it to the language (interpreter or compiled mode).
 Text comparisons, regardless of whether they are carried out by the project engine or the language, are done in the same language.